awsdocs/amazon-opensearch-service-developer-guide/doc_source/sizing-domains.md

 ## Choosing the number of shards<a name="bp-sharding"></a>

 After you understand your storage requirements, you can investigate your indexing strategy\.
 By default in OpenSearch Service, each index is divided into five primary shards and one replica \(total of 10 shards\)\.
+This behavior differs from open source OpenSearch, which defaults to one primary and one replica shard\.
 Because you can't easily change the number of primary shards for an existing index, you should decide about shard count *before* indexing your first document\.

 The overall goal of choosing a number of shards is to distribute an index evenly across all data nodes in the cluster\.
 However, these shards shouldn't be too large or too numerous\.
 A general guideline is to try to keep shard size between 10–30 GiB for workloads where search latency is a key performance objective, and 30–50 GiB for write\-heavy workloads such as log analytics\.